 Ayer hizo muchísimo sol.

 Yesterday, it was very sunny.

-Take Note: Hace comes from the verb ‘hacer’.
-When talking about the weather, we always use the third-person singular conjugation.
-Aside from this rule, you can conjugate hace to any tense that you need 😉
+Take Note: Hace is the impersonal form of the verb hacer.
+Simply put, when talking about the weather, we always use its third person singular conjugation.
+Aside from this rule, you can conjugate this verb to any tense that you need.

-In Spanish, ser is used to talk about the characteristics of something or someone.
-As a result, we use this verb to describe how the weather typically is in a certain place or during a particular period of time.
+Given that the verb ser is used to talk about the characteristics of something or someone.
+As a result, we also use it to describe how the weather typically is in a certain place or during a particular period of time.